CS-Edwards/qol_exp_demo/README.md

 * Build **scatter plots** to compare neighborhoods visually.
 * Generate a **bivariate map** combining both metrics in a single visualization.
 * Learn how to interpret patterns and insights using simple summary statistics and visualizations.

-This demo is designed to be **hands-on and inclusive**, providing a foundation for exploring real-world data without requiring advanced coding or GIS experience.